Default Font Size Icon

 12. Withholding degree.
 The college may withhold awarding a degree otherwise earned until the completion of the process set forth in this Section, including the completion of all sanctions imposed.

 13. No trespass order.
-A student may be restricted from college property based on misconduct.
+A student may be restricted from college property and/or college-sponsored activities based on the violation.

-14. No contact order.
+15. No contact directive.
 An order directing a student to have no contact with a specified member of the college community, visitor or a particular college facility.

 2. The student conduct officer shall initiate disciplinary action by serving the respondent with written notice directing the student to attend a disciplinary meeting.
 The notice shall briefly describe the factual allegations, the provision(s) of the code of student conduct the respondent is alleged to have violated, the range of possible sanctions for the alleged violation(s), and specify the time and location of the meeting.
 At the meeting, the student conduct officer will present the allegations to the respondent and the respondent shall be afforded an opportunity to explain what took place.
 If the respondent fails to attend the meeting, after proper service of notice, the student conduct officer may take disciplinary action based upon the available information.

-3. The student conduct officer, prior to taking disciplinary action in a case involving sexual misconduct, will make a reasonable effort to contact the complainant to discuss the results of the investigation and possible disciplinary sanctions and/or conditions, if any, that may be imposed upon the respondent if the allegations of sexual misconduct are found to have merit.
+4. The student conduct officer or designee, prior to taking disciplinary action in a case involving sexual misconduct, will make a reasonable effort to contact the complainant to discuss the results of the investigation and possible disciplinary sanctions and/or conditions, if any, that may be imposed upon the respondent if the allegations of sexual misconduct are found to have merit.

-4. Within 10 days of the initial disciplinary meeting and after considering the evidence in the case, including any facts or argument presented by the respondent, the student conduct officer shall serve the respondent with a written decision setting forth the facts and conclusions supporting the decision, the specific code of student conduct provisions found to have been violated, the discipline imposed, if any, and a notice of any appeal rights with an explanation of the consequences of failing to file a timely appeal.
+5. Within 10 days of the initial disciplinary meeting and after considering the evidence in the case, including any facts or argument presented by the respondent, the student conduct officer shall serve the respondent with a written decision setting forth the facts and conclusions supporting the decision, the specific code of student conduct provisions found to have been violated, the discipline imposed, if any, and a notice of any appeal rights with an explanation of the consequences of failing to file a timely appeal.
+This period may be extended at the sole discretion of the student conduct officer, if additional information is necessary to reach a determination.
+The student conduct officer will notify the parties of any extension period and the reason therefore.

 1. Exonerate the respondent and terminate the proceedings.

-2. Impose a disciplinary sanction(s) as described in Section G, Disciplinary Sanctions.
+2. Impose disciplinary sanction(s) as described in Section G, Disciplinary Sanctions.

 3. Refer the matter directly to the student conduct committee for such disciplinary action as the committee deems appropriate.
 Such referral shall be in writing, to the attention of the chair of the student conduct committee, with a copy served on the respondent.

-1. The respondent may appeal a disciplinary action by filing a written notice of appeal with the conduct review officer within 10 days of service of the student conduct officer's decision.
+1. Except as specified for cases involving allegations of sex discrimination, as set forth in WAC 132-115-080(12) [Initiation of Disciplinary Action, the respondent may appeal a disciplinary action by filing a written notice of appeal with the conduct review officer within 21 calendar days of service of the student conduct officer's decision.
 Failure to timely file a notice of appeal constitutes a waiver of the right to appeal and the student conduct officer's decision shall be deemed final.

 2. The notice of appeal must include a brief statement explaining why the respondent is seeking review.

-3. The parties to an appeal shall be the respondent and the conduct review officer.
+3. The parties to an appeal shall be the respondent, complainant if any, and the student conduct officer.

 4. A respondent, who timely appeals a disciplinary action or whose case is referred to the student conduct committee, has a right to a prompt, fair and impartial hearing as provided for in these procedures.